 No matter what part of the world, whether in Australia, Britain or Brazil, it is the screaming Ferrari fans with their faces painted red, who are the most passionate among the crowd.
 The passion of these fans will continue to fuel Ferrari on the race track to catch up with Mercedes.
 They have to.
 It is crucial to the brand’s success.

-The brand idea is “Italian Excellence that makes the world dream” They clearly understand the brand’s role in tapping into the pride of Italians around the world.
+The brand idea is “Italian Excellence that makes the world dream.”
+They clearly understand the brand’s role in tapping into the pride of Italians around the world.
 Most fans of Ferrari will never own a car.
 It will be a lifelong dream.
 Instead, these brand fans will buy tee shirts, hats, sunglasses, key chains and anything that projects their association with the brand.
-The branded merchandise accounts for $2.5 billion in sales each year, slightly more than the revenue from selling cars.
+The branded merchandise accounts for $1.5 – $2 billion in sales each year.
+That’s a significant contribution to Ferrari’s $4 – $5 billion in revenue each year.

 Beloved Brands is the playbook to keep at your fingertips